-On or around 6 February 2013 - Approximately £65,000 was invested on behalf of Mr S in FPI investments.
+In or around early April 2013 - Approximately \pounds 31,000 of Mr S' pension transfer was invested in JBL investments.

-On or around 4 March 2020 - Mr S' then representative wrote to Options to raise a complaint about its role in accepting his pension transfer and facilitating the investments through FPI.
+On or around 30 September 2020 - Mr S' representative wrote to Options to raise a complaint about its role in accepting his pension transfer and facilitating the investments through JBL.

-30 March 2020 - Options sent a final response letter to Mr S in which it didn't uphold his complaint.
+17 November 2020 - Options sent a final response letter to Mr S in which it didn't uphold his complaint.

-On or around 6 April 2020 - Mr S' then representative told us he was unhappy with Options' response and would like us to consider his complaint.
+On or around 20 November 2020 - Mr S' representative brought his complaint to this Service.

-Options didn't respond to our investigator's opinion upholding this complaint.
-But I have in any event considered the arguments that Options has raised on other similar complaints that have been dealt with by this Service before.
-I've addressed those that I think are important for me to reach my decision, although in the interests of brevity, I don't intend to repeat the detail of everything that my ombudsman colleagues have said to Options before in response to those.
+Options didn't respond to the investigator's opinion, although I have nonetheless considered the points that it has raised on other similar complaints that have been dealt with by this Service before.
+I've addressed those that I consider important for me to reach my decision, although in the interests of brevity, I don't intend to repeat the detail of everything that my ombudsman colleagues have said to Options before in response to those.
 Our casework process is intended to be relatively informal.
 And being overly repetitive in our decisions on every complaint with similar issues shouldn't be necessary.